tanyelai/neuroscience/README.md

 ## Diary

-### Day 1
+### Day 1-2
-I completed half of the course "Philosophy and the Sciences: Introduction to the Philosophy of Cognitive Sciences".
+I completed the course "Philosophy and the Sciences: Introduction to the Philosophy of Cognitive Sciences".
 It's relatively short and superficial course.
 They cover the main concepts of brain evolutionary theory and consciousness.
 After explaining the fundamentals of ideas, they mostly provide external resources for further information.

-### Day 2
-I completed rest of the course "Philosophy and the Sciences: Introduction to the Philosophy of Cognitive Science"s.

-### Day 3
+### Day 3-6
 I started course "Medical Neuroscience".
 Dr. White is pretty nice teacher, in first week he starts with the long introduction of the course.
 He recommends Neuroscience 6th book for further information.
 (It seems really hard to read for me, but anyway, we are in the path.)

 I continued my research to find convenient resources for myself to start cognitive neuroscience.
 I will be updating [Resources](#resources) with my progress.